koxudaxi/datamodel-code-generator/README.md

   --use-schema-description
-                        Use schema description to populate class docstring --reuse-model         Re-use models on the field when a module has the model with the same content --class-name CLASS_NAME
+                        Use schema description to populate class docstring --reuse-model         Re-use models on the field when a module has the model with the same content --enum-field-as-literal {all,one}
+                        Parse enum field as literal. all: all enum field type are Literal. one: field type is Literal when an enum has only one possible value --class-name CLASS_NAME
                         Set class name of root model --custom-template-dir CUSTOM_TEMPLATE_DIR